theJoseNeto/telegram-IDE/tg-ide/docs/commands.md

-# Command Reference for wpp-ide
+# Command Reference for tg-ide

 TODO: Add your command reference here